Contextualised Graduate Attributes

 Graduates of the Faculty of Architecture, Design and Planning will hold personal values and beliefs consistent with their role as responsible members of local, national, international and professional communities.

-4.1 understand and accept social, cultural, and environmental responsibilities as global citizens;
+- To understand and accept social, cultural, global and environmental responsibilities

-4.2 have a deep respect for diversity and work with others in ways that value their dignity;
+- To work with and manage others in ways that value their diversity and equality

 - To be able to recognise the processes of working within a team and collaborate with others in the development of a project